startup-x44/org-auth-api/README.md

 # SaaS Authentication Microservice

-A production-ready authentication microservice built with Go, providing multi-tenant user management, JWT authentication, and comprehensive security features.
+A production-ready authentication microservice built with Go, providing multi-tenant user management, JWT authentication, and comprehensive security features for the Blocksure platform.

 ## Features